theforeman/foreman_salt/README.md

 ## Copyright

-Copyright (c) 2014 Stephen Benjamin
+Copyright (c) 2022 The Foreman community

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by